labarlab-emorep/func_model/README.md

 Montages and cluster tables for emotion's main effects of the LMEr models can be generated by the script `func_model/bin/lmer_montages.sh`.
 This script is powered by AFNI and will iterate through a set of pre-planned subbricks to save cluster images (montages) and tables to the lmer output directory.

 Note that:
-- This script is written for execution on labarserv2
+- This script is written for execution on the lab server
 - Parameters have been set assuming athr=0.05, pthr=0.001, NN=2, bisided, K=12.
 - Some flexibilty has been provided if new cluster simulations are conducted